John Henderson (painter): Biography

-He also assisted at the Glasgow International Exhibitions of 1901–1911 and served as a Governor of the Glasgow School of Art from 1906 to 1918.
-He then was appointed in 1918 a Director of the Glasgow School of Art having been acting as a director since 1914.
+He also assisted at the Glasgow International Exhibition (1901) and Scottish Exhibition of National History, Art and Industry (1911) and served as a Governor of the Glasgow School of Art from 1906 to 1918.
+He was then appointed in 1918 as Director of the Glasgow School of Art having been acting director since 1914.
 He remained there until 1924.
 The School of Art and the Glasgow University strengthened their links under his leadership developing an Architectural Degree in 1924 which gave the School a teaching institutional status.
-He suddenly died in Busby, East Renfrewshire near Glasgow in 1924.
+He died suddenly in Busby, East Renfrewshire near Glasgow in 1924.
 During his working time at the Glasgow School of Art he painted a portrait of Andrew Fergus (1827-1887) MD MRCS, which hangs in the University of Strathclyde.